xavierlacot/sfDoctrineRestGeneratorPlugin/README.markdown

   * `date_format`: the date format to use when formatting the field.
 This must be a format acceptable for the date() function,
   * `tag_name`: the tag name to use for displaying this field.
 For instance, you might want to associate the title of the post to the key "post_title", and not "title".
+  * `type`: the type to use for displaying this field.
+All [php cast keywords](http://www.php.net/manual/en/language.types.type-juggling.php#language.types.typecasting) are supported, null values are retained.

 #### formats_enabled